bigtreetech/docs/docs/CB1.md

 <img src=img/AngryIP.png width="500">

-Open Mobaxtermand click “Session”, and click “SSH”, inset the device IP into Remote host and click “OK” (note: your computer and the device needs to be in the same network)
+Open MobaXterm and click 'Session', then select 'SSH'.
+Enter the device IP in the Remote host field and click 'OK' (Note: Your computer and the device must be on the same network).

 <img src=img/MobaXterm_Login.png width="500">